-The National Association of Regional Councils in Association with Program for Community Problem Solving, Prepared for FTA Office of Policy (Menczer WB, TBP-10), May 1995, 59 pp. Project Number: FTA-DC-26-60 13-95-1
+The National Association of Regional Councils in Association with Program for Community Problem Solving; Prepared for FTA Office of Policy (Menczer WB, TBP-10), May 1995, 59 pp. Project Number: FTA-DC-26-6013-95-1

-Available from: Federal Transit Administration Office of Policy Development, TBP- 10 400 7th Street, SW, Room 93 10 Washington, DC 20590 Telephone: 202/366-4060 FAX: 202/366-7116 Order Number: FTA-DC-26-6013-95-1 or
+Federal Transit Administration

+Office of Policy Development, TBP-10

+400 7th Street, SW, Room 9310

+Order Number: FTA-DC-26-6013-95-1

 This report provides information for metropolitan planning organizations (MPOs) to help them develop a consensus-based planning approach.
 It looks at the partnership that must be formed with transportation stakeholders including community groups, special interest groups, minorities, public agencies, private sector interests, and elected officials, to develop transportation plans and programs with maximum community involvement.
 It also provides detailed examples that demonstrate how MPOs can design collaborative processes that meet the intent of the Clean Air Act Amendments of 1990 and the ISTEA of 1991 and strengthen the plans produced by the MPOs.
 Chapter one describes the project and research methodology.
 Chapter two summarizes the impact of ISTEA on MPOs during the revision of their transportation decisionmaking process.
-Chapter three presents a four stage consensus building model which can direct MPOs in implementing a collaborative process once implemented.
+Chapter three presents a four stage consensus building model which can direct MPOs in implementing a collaborative planning process.
+The final chapter describes how to measure the success of the collaborative process once implemented.
 Case studies of the public involvement processes used by six MPOs are included in the appendix.